kubernetes/kubernetes/REBASE.openshift.md

 - Teach Git to remember how you’ve resolved a conflict so that the next time it can resolve it automatically (https://git-scm.com/book/en/v2/Git-Tools-Rerere)

-## Send email annoucing you're starting work
+## Send email announcing you're starting work

 To better spread the information send the following email: